bit02/selectorhangman/README.md

 This sharing further explores a more complicated use cases, where stochastic scenarios could be baked into traditional event sourcing to produce real time, big data type, operational intelligence.

 ## Why Event Sourcing?
 Ledger which relies on database ACID properties will handle up to 10-20 transaction per second.
-When pushed over that, there is a chance that the business rule (e.g., client ledger balance
+When pushed over that, there is a chance that the business rule (e.g., client ledger balance must not be overdrawn, a.k.a., <0) wi